stouffer/ms_abc_networks/ms/ms.md

 global nestedness score based on the fact that interactions of relatively specialized species should be a subset of the interactions of more generalized ones.
-Third, modularity, using LP-BRIM [@liu09cdl; @barb09dnc], which gives values close to 1 when there are modules in the network, and values closer to 0 otherwise.
+Third, modularity, using LP-BRIM [@liu09cdl; @barb09dnc], which gives values close to 1 when there are modules in the network and values closer to 0 otherwise.
 Finally, we measured the proportion of all four-species bipartite motifs [@bake14srf].
-Bipartite motifs are all the possible conformations of four species spread across two levels, such as for example three consumers sharing one resource, or two consumers both exploiting resources, *etc.*.
+Bipartite motifs are all the possible conformations of four species spread across two levels, such as three consumers sharing one resource, two consumers both of which exploit two resources, *etc.*.

-So that the motif measure would also fall in the range $[0,1]$, we corrected the raw number of motifs to account for the number of species in each layer of the bipartite network.
+So that the motif measures would also fall in the range $[0,1]$, we corrected the raw number of motifs to account for the number of species in each layer of the bipartite network.
 For example, the maximum number of motifs with 2 species at the top and 2 species at the bottom is the product of the